-The astronomy world was set aflame after news broke a few months ago that an Earth-like planet was discovered orbiting in the habitable zone around Proxima Centauri, our nearest star neighbor at just over four light-years away.
-Now new details are emerging that paint a clearer picture of what the planet, called Proxima B, might be like.
+The astronomy world was set aflame after news broke in 2016 that an Earth-like planet was orbiting in the habitable zone around Proxima Centauri, our nearest star neighbor at just over four light-years away.
+Since then, more details have emerged that paint a clearer picture of what the planet, now called Proxima b, might be like.

-The study, conducted by a team of astronomers and astrophysicists from France’s National Center for Scientific Research (CNRS), suggests that Proxima B might be an ocean planet reminiscent of the 1995 Kevin Costner film, "Waterworld," covered entirely or almost entirely by a liquid ocean.
+One 2016 study, conducted by a team of astronomers and astrophysicists from France’s National Center for Scientific Research (CNRS), suggested Proxima b might be an ocean planet reminiscent of the 1995 Kevin Costner film, "Waterworld," covered entirely or almost entirely by a liquid ocean.

 The waterworld scenario was just one possible conclusion revealed by the analysis, but it's an exciting possibility to imagine.
-If true, it's likely that any creatures that have evolved on Proxima B have body forms streamlined for movement through water, such as what we see in fish and cetaceans.
+If true, any creatures that have evolved on Proxima b might have body forms streamlined for movement through water, such as what we see in fish and cetaceans.
 Or perhaps it's an ocean world bobbing with gelatinous, jellyfish-like aliens.

-To reach their conclusions, the research team used a compilation of the most up-to-date data, best-guess estimates, and computer simulations to determine the probable mass distribution of the planet.
-They calculated that Proxima B's radius is likely between 0.94 and 1.4 times that of Earth’s.
-If it turns out to be at the higher radius estimates in that range, that's where the ocean world scenario comes into play.
-The planet would be covered by a global sea around 124 miles deep.
+To reach their conclusions, the team used a compilation of the latest data, best-guess estimates and computer simulations to determine the probable mass distribution of the planet.
+They calculated Proxima b's radius is likely between 0.94 and 1.4 times that of Earth’s.
+If it turns out to be at the higher-radius estimates in that range, that's where the ocean world scenario comes in.
+The planet would be covered by a global sea around 124 miles (200 kilometers) deep.

-If Proxima B's radius falls in the lower range, that's exciting too.
-It would mean that the planet is likely surrounded by a rocky mantle, just like Earth.
-Surface water would probably make up around 0.05 percent of its mass, which is very similar to our blue world.
+If Proxima b's radius falls in the lower range, that's exciting, too.
+It would mean the planet is likely surrounded by a rocky mantle, like Earth.
+Surface water would probably make up around 0.05 percent of its mass, which is similar to our blue world.